Discovering the Meaning, Purpose and Context Behind Even the Strangest Prophecies in the Bible

 Human beings—even God’s chosen people in the Bible—aren’t perfect.
-They (and we) possess a tendency toward selfishness or tunnel vision (see post on [subtopic 1a]), and some situations call for additional insight or a good old-fashioned wake-up call.
+Humans tend toward selfishness or tunnel vision, and some situations call for additional insight or a good old-fashioned wake-up call.

-Looking at the many, many prophecies throughout the history depicted in Scripture, here are the primary reasons for these messages from God, through humans, to humans.
+Looking at the many, many prophecies throughout history as described in Scripture, here are the primary reasons for these messages from God, through humans, to humans.

 To warn of potential consequences (and hopefully inspire change)